huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Called when Porymap successfully opens a project.

-   :param string projectPath: the directory path of the opened project
+   :param projectPath: the directory path of the opened project
+   :type projectPath: string

 .. js:function:: onProjectClosed(projectPath)

    Called when Porymap closes a project.
 For example, this is called when opening a different project.

-   :param string projectPath: the directory path of the closed project
+   :param projectPath: the directory path of the closed project
+   :type projectPath: string

 .. js:function:: onMapOpened(mapName)

    Called when a map is opened.

-   :param string mapName: the name of the opened map
+   :param mapName: the name of the opened map
+   :type mapName: string

 .. js:function:: onBlockChanged(x, y, prevBlock, newBlock)

    Called when a block is changed on the map.
 For example, this is called when a user paints a new tile or changes the collision property of a block.

-   :param number x: x coordinate of the block
+   :param x: x coordinate of the block
+   :type x: number
-   :param number y: y coordinate of the block
+   :param y: y coordinate of the block
+   :type y: number
-   :param object prevBlock: the block's state before it was modified.
+   :param prevBlock: the block's state before it was modified.
 The object's shape is ``{metatileId, collision, elevation, rawValue}``
+   :type prevBlock: object
-   :param object newBlock: the block's new state after it was modified.
+   :param newBlock: the block's new state after it was modified.
 The object's shape is ``{metatileId, collision, elevation, rawValue}``
+   :type newBlock: object

 .. js:function:: onBorderMetatileChanged(x, y, prevMetatileId, newMetatileId)

    Called when a border metatile is changed.

-   :param number x: x coordinate of the block
+   :param x: x coordinate of the block
+   :type x: number
-   :param number y: y coordinate of the block
+   :param y: y coordinate of the block
+   :type y: number
-   :param number prevMetatileId: the metatile id of the border block before it was modified
+   :param prevMetatileId: the metatile id of the border block before it was modified
+   :type prevMetatileId: number
-   :param number newMetatileId: the metatile id of the border block after it was modified
+   :param newMetatileId: the metatile id of the border block after it was modified
+   :type newMetatileId: number

 .. js:function:: onBlockHoverChanged(x, y)

    Called when the mouse enters a new map block.

-   :param number x: x coordinate of the block
+   :param x: x coordinate of the block
+   :type x: number
-   :param number y: y coordinate of the block
+   :param y: y coordinate of the block
+   :type y: number

 .. js:function:: onBlockHoverCleared()